 Sarah Mangham RVN BSc(Hons)C&G Cert

-Sarah qualified from Hartpury College with a degree in Veterinary Nursing Science and has been with the practise for 6 years.
+Sarah qualified from Hartpury College with a degree in Veterinary Nursing Science and has been with the practice for 6 years.
 She has gained her certificate in Exotic species nursing in 2012.
 Sarah enjoys walking her two jack russells, Daisy and Arnie and spending time with her family.

 Miriam Batson RVN

-Miriam has worked for Garston Veterinary Practice for ten years.
+Miriam has worked for Garston Veterinary Group for ten years.
 She qualified as a veterinary nurse in 2008.
 Miriam is interested in canine behaviour and enjoys all aspects of her job.
 Miriam enjoys spending time with her family, swimming and walking.
 She also is interested in travel.

 Jenny Thornton RVN Bsc(Hons)